ODM2/CZ-Manager/README.rst

 Other ODM2 tools can be used in conjunction with ODM2 Admin, extensive testing has been done using ODM2 Admin with ODM2PythonAPI and WOFpy.

-The file ``settings.yaml`` contains all of the database and local file system settings which need to be configured to get a copy of this application working.
-This was developed using a postgresql version of ODM2 data model, additional modifications will be needed to make this work with MSSQL or another database.
+This was developed using a postgresql version of
+ODM2 data model, additional modifications may be needed to make this work with MSSQL or another database.

 An example postgresql database named ODM2AdminExamplePostgresqlDB is